JustSleightly/HoloBadge/README.md

 `During Trial` will trigger while the Avatar is unlocked before the password is entered.
 It is recommend to leave **Only when PWC menu open** enabled for this event.

 `After Trial` is after the trial expires and the Avatar is locked again but before the password is entered.

+Please be sure to enable `Pre-Timer` in Password Creator when using a Trial event.

 <details>